- What is hypertensive retinopathy

 - Loss of vision, when the condition has progressed significantly

 If these symptoms come on very quickly, this can be a sign of severely high blood pressure and should be considered a medical emergency.
+Call a doctor immediately.

-Hypertensive retinopathy grading
+Hypertensive retinopathy stages

 - Grade 1: High blood pressure and narrowing of the arteries is mild.
 Generally, no symptoms are present.